 Even if you are an editor yourself, it’s really difficult to give honest feedback to yourself as the mind is so used to your writing style.
-An input from a professional third-party editor can be invaluable and elevate your manuscript to another level.
+Input from a professional third-party editor can be invaluable and elevate your manuscript to another level.

 3. Proofreading, Formatting

-Afterward, a good idea is hiring a proofreader who will find tiny mistakes, “blots,” double spaces, or lack of commas that detract from the cleanliness of your manuscript.
+Afterward, the good idea is to hire a proofreader who will find tiny mistakes, “blots,” double spaces, or lack of commas that detract from the cleanliness of your manuscript.

 Then, you can format your book or hire professionals to do it for you.
 Here’s a neat instruction from Amazon KDP on ebook formatting.